practicalli/clojure/reference/standard-library/regular-expressions/matching-sub-sequences.md

 ## Matching sub-sequences
 `re-seq` returns a lazy seq of all of the matches.
-The elements of the seq are the restults that `re-find` would return.
+The elements of the seq are the results that `re-find` would return.

 ```eval-clojure
 (re-seq #"s+" "Helloween")